GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 The previous code is computationally expensive, but it ensures finding the best combination of hyperparameters.
+The following table presents the results of hyperparameter grid search.

 ``` r
 kable(best_tune)